Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 23rd in baseball in home runs allowed (176 total, 1.3 per game).
+- Royals pitchers combine to rank 23rd in baseball in home runs surrendered (177 total, 1.3 per game).

-- The Royals will send Marsh (0-7) out for his eighth start of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts through 49 1/3 innings pitched.
+- The Royals are sending Clarke (2-4) out to make his second start of the season.

-- The righty last pitched on Sunday against the Seattle Mariners, when he threw 5 2/3 innings, allowing three earned runs while giving up five hits.
+- The righty last appeared in relief on Thursday, when he tossed one scoreless inning against the Pittsburgh Pirates without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.